 - A bachelor’s or master’s degree in accounting and CPA (or path to becoming a CPA)

-- A minor or double major in finance possibly; your interest in finance will help you in understanding the economics of the derivatives transactions and how to account for these transactions
+- An interest in finance will help you in understanding the economics of the derivatives transactions and how to account for these transactions

 - Travel of ~10% is possible; our work is not conducted at our clients’ locations, but we do travel occasionally for business development and relationship management purposes